aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 The web front end runs in a container on ECS Fargate behind an Application Load Balancer (ALB).

 ### To deploy production-like, the following steps are required:
-**1. Build the required container images into Elastic Container Registry (ECR).**  AWS CodeBuild may be used for the container build.
+**1. Build the required container images into Elastic Container Registry (ECR).**  A [readme](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/blob/main/containers/README.md) and a [CloudFormation template](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/blob/main/containers/chatbot_demo_container_build_cfn.yml) are in the [/containers](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/tree/main/containers) folder of the repository to create AWS CodeBuild and ECR resources to perform the container build.
+Or you can choose to use your own process to build the images and store them in ECR.
- Buildspec files are provided in the repository.

- - The Streamlit user interface container is built using files in the code repository folder ```/containers/streamlit```
+ - The Streamlit user interface container is built using files in the code repository folder [/containers/streamlit](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/tree/main/containers/streamlit).

- - The Lambda function container for OpenSearch setup is built using files in the code repository folder ```/containers/lambda_setup_opensearch```
+ - The Lambda function container for OpenSearch setup is built using files in the code repository folder [/containers/lambda_setup_opensearch](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/tree/main/containers/lambda_setup_opensearch).

- - The  Lambda function container for OpenSearch indexing is built using files in the code repository folder ```/containers/lambda_index```
+ - The  Lambda function container for OpenSearch indexing is built using files in the code repository folder [/containers/lambda_index](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/tree/main/containers/lambda_index).

 **2. Request access to the Titan Text Express model in Amazon Bedrock** - If you haven't previously requested access to the Titan Text Express foundation model in Amazon Bedrock, you will need to do that using the instructions [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).
 If you want to use Llama 3 models in place of Titan Text Express, you will need to also request those models using the same process.